MiniLingua-ai/training_artifacts/data/README.md

 ## Contents
 - **Preprocessing scripts** – text normalization, deduplication, filtering.
 - **Dataset configs** – specifying language splits and proportions.
+- **Loading scripts** – data extraction and format conversion utilities.

+## 📁 Dataset Processing Scripts

+This folder contains various loading and preprocessing scripts for different data sources used in MiniLingua 1B training.
+These scripts handle format conversion, text cleaning, language detection, and quality filtering for the diverse multilingual datasets used in training.

 ## Token Estimation Prior to Tokenizer Training